 Surface Preparation Stamped Concrete

 Like any surface, you will need to wash the stamped concrete before sealing it.
-Use a concrete cleaner and a stiff brush or pressure washer.
-Remove any dirt, grime, mold, mildew, and any other stains.
+Use a concrete cleaner and a stiff brush or pressure washer to remove dirt, grime, mold, mildew, and any other stains.
 For severe mold/mildew, a mild bleach solution can work well.
-Follow the directions on the concrete cleaner and be sure to rinse well.
-Allow the stamped concrete to dry for a day or so before applying the concrete sealer.
+Follow the directions on the concrete cleaner, and be sure to rinse well.
+Allow the stamped concrete to dry for a day before applying the sealer.

 Choosing a Stamped Concrete Sealer